4wayhandshake/4wayhandshake.github.io/content/walkthrough/lame.md

 The directories don't contain anything interesting.
 The log file seemed like a distraction.
 The only notable file is ``.X0-lock`` alongside the ``.X11-unix`` directory, which indicates that there is an active X11 session left open on the box.
 The lockfile shows the PID of the X11 session.

-> :bulb: I was beginning to have a vague memories of doing an X11-hijack on another box.
+> 💡 I was beginning to have a vague memories of doing an X11-hijack on another box.
 But for that one, there was a lot more than just a dangling PID to use.
 Made a mental note to come back to this if I was desperate.

 Alright, nothing in ``tmp`` .
 The other shares either seemed uninteresting or required authentication.
 Might be a good time to check for an easy entry by seeing if there are any exploits for this version of smb: